 8. Tunt Manor’s Living Room (Season 5, Episode 2)

 When ISIS is shut down due to questionable activities in the beginning of Season 5, the team has nowhere to go.
 That is, until Cheryl opens the doors to her family’s mansion, located in the heart of New York City.
-This location houses three of the most interesting animation environments that Trinity constructed.
+This location houses three of the most interesting and complex animation environments that Trinity constructed.
 The first room on our list is the audience’s first impression of the manor in season 5.
 The large living room housed various files and clutter that was salvaged from the ISIS offices.
 The room was used in several episodes, and on average had 30 different layers rendered.
 This allowed the animators at Floyd County to move the Archer cast in and around all of the objects.
 All told, it took about 30 hours to render the main room, entry way, hallway, and upstairs hallway.

 7. Tunt Manor’s Music Room (Season 5, Episode 2)

 The seventh entry on our list is by no means the largest environment created for the show, but it was one of the most striking.
 The music room at Tunt Manor is featured briefly in the episode, as Ray tries to coach Cheryl into becoming the country music star that she wishes to be.
 Chad pointed to the lighting and intricacies of the window as the reason for including this room.
 A lot of times, the art directors will send sketches of the scene to render, but this room was a unique case.
 It is almost an exact replica of a real room located in the Hart House on the St. George campus of the University of Toronto.
-Instead of sketches, the animators at Trinity were provided photos of the actual location for reference in constructing the animation environments.
+Instead of sketches, the animators at Trinity were provided photos of the actual location for reference in constructing the complex animation environments.

 6. Randy’s Trailer (Season 3, Episode 9)